Blog Post Thumbnail

 Sit down with managers and a few team members to map out your biggest scheduling headaches.
 Are you struggling with last-minute shift changes?
 Is managing a flexible work model creating chaos?
 Or do you simply need a better way to handle time-off requests?
 Make a list of your must-haves versus your nice-to-haves.
 This will help you determine if you need a basic scheduler or a more comprehensive hybrid work software solution.

-Compare Key Features and Scalability
+Compare Features and Plan for Growth

 Once you know what you need, you can start comparing what different tools offer.
 Many platforms go far beyond a simple digital calendar.
 As Neil Patel points out, the best tools include features like "shift swapping, employee self-service tools, HR features, labor cost management, leave management, attendance tracking, [and] team messaging."